briansmith/ring/crypto/fipsmodule/FIPS.md

 Normally read-only data is placed in a `.data` segment that doesn't get mapped into memory with execute permissions.
 However, the offset of the data segment from the text segment is another thing that isn't determined until the final link.
 In order to fix data offsets before the link, read-only data is simply placed in the module's `.text` segment.
 This might make building ROP chains easier for an attacker, but so it goes.

 One special case is `rel.ro` data, which is data that contains function pointers.
 Since these function pointers are absolute, they are written by the dynamic linker at run-time and so we must eliminate them.
 The pattern that causes them is when we have a static `EVP_MD` or `EVP_CIPHER` object thus, inside the module, we'll change this pattern to instead to reserve space in the BSS for the object, and add a `CRYPTO_once_t` to protect its initialisation.
-Functions outside of the module are used to access the reserved space—they effectively act like a special-purpose `malloc` calls that cannot fail.
-This is implemented by the `DEFINE_METHOD_FUNCTION` macro.
+The script will generate functions outside of the module that return pointers to these areas of memory—they effectively act like a special-purpose malloc calls that cannot fail.

 ##### Read-write data